-LIFESPAN SIZE TEMPERATURE UV INDEX HUMIDITY 20+ years in captivity Up to around 150cm Hot end: 30-32°C Cool end: 24-26°C Basking zone: 1.0 Gradient to zero in shade 50-60% with boosts up to 80% www.rspca.org.uk Page 1 of 4
+LIFESPAN SIZE TEMPERATURE HUMIDITY

+20+ years in captivity Up to around 150cm Hot end: 30-32°C 50-60% with Cool end: 24-26°C boosts up to 80% www.rspca.org.uk Page 1 of 4

 For smaller enclosures, such as for a hatchling, a reptile heat mat can be used but must be placed underneath the enclosure, or protected by a mat guard, so that the animal cannot come in contact with the surface of the mat.
-This must be used with an on/off thermostat, with the probe directly over the heat mat, set at 32°C.
+This must be used with an on/off thermostat, with the probe directly on the heat mat, set at 32°C.